 - Reason to Believe – The evidence that supports your claim of differentiation.

 - It is credible and your brand can deliver on its promise.
-Make sure you can deliver on the brand promise or risk alienating your core consumers with disappointment.
+Make sure you can deliver on the brand promise or you risk disappointing and alienating your core consumers.
 Authenticity is crucial in the alcohol beverage category.
 Consumers today are more research savvy than ever before.
-If you “fake it” – they’ll know.
+If you “fake it,” they’ll know.

-- It sets your brand as one of the very few or sole occupier of a market position.
-Consider whether your brand fills a specific void in the market, has a specific attribute that sets it apart from competition, or fits your consumer’s lifestyle and tastes in some unique way.
+- It sets your brand as one of the very few, or sole occupier, in a market segment.
+Consider whether your brand fills a specific void in the market, has a specific attribute that sets it apart from competition or fits your consumer’s lifestyle and tastes in some unique way.

 - It helps you ensure that marketing decisions are consistent with and supportive of your brand.
-The positioning statement is the litmus test by which all brand activities are evaluated for their purpose.
-Your brand essence, package design, brand story, and the beverage itself must align with your positioning.
+The positioning statement acts as a litmus test to evaluate the purpose of all brand activities.
+Your brand essence, package design, brand story and the beverage itself must align with your positioning.

 - It leaves room for growth.
-Alcohol beverage brands must inevitably evolve over time to remain relevant.
-A focused positioning statement doesn’t mean you have to pigeon hole yourself – as your brand evolves, so will your positioning.
+Inevitably, alcohol beverage brands must evolve over time to remain relevant.
+A focused positioning statement doesn’t mean you have to pigeonhole yourself.
+As your brand evolves, so will your positioning.

 Once established, every subsequent product and marketing decision made should align with and support your positioning statement.
 If done well, your positioning statement becomes a compass to guide your efforts and to help you stay focused on your brand promise.